-In one of our Innovation Rockstars Podcast episodes, Didier Boulet from the THALES Group took us on the THALES Design Thinking Journey.
+In his Innovation Rockstars Podcast episode, Didier Boulet from the THALES Group took us on the THALES Design Thinking Journey.
 He shared insights on how Design Thinking contributes to success in a global company.

 The THALES Group has been delivering high technology solutions globally for over a century.
 As a world leader that serves the aerospace, defense, security, and ground transportation sectors, innovation and transformation are crucial.
 With over 80,000 employees across 68 countries, design thinking as an innovation framework has propelled a cross-organizational revolution.
 Didier Boulet has been at the helm of that revolution at THALES for the past 10 years.

 Having been with the company for 20 years, Didier held various positions within the organization that finally led him to Innovation Management, the precursor to his current position as the groups’ first Chief Design Officer.
 During the last 10 years, Didier has created a design center network that acts as the main design thinking organization within the group.